chaunceygardiner/weewx-loopdata/README.md

                          outside the web root, which keeps it out of your report sync and off an SD card.
  * `filename`          : The name of the loop data file to write.

- * `target_report`     : The WeeWX report to target.
-Conversions are decided by this report, not by the units stored in the database: if the database is metric but the target report specifies US units, values arrive in US units, converted and formatted exactly as the report would render them.
-The target report also supplies the language — the `trend.barometer.desc` descriptions, moon phases, compass ordinates, almanac body and constellation names, and hemisphere letters all follow its lang file.
-                         Also, if `loop_data_dir` is a relative path, it will be relative to the directory of `target_report`.
-When LoopData is first installed, target_report is set to the sample report included with this skin: `LoopDataReport` (also the default if the option is absent).
+Deprecated, still honored on an upgraded station, not written by a fresh
+install:

+ * `target_report`     : The report the old station-wide `fields` line is rendered through -- its units, formatting and language -- and the report whose directory a relative `loop_data_dir` is relative to.  `LoopDataReport`, the sample report, when absent.
+ * `fields`            : The old station-wide list of fields, written as flat keys at the top level of the file.
+Reports declare their own fields now; do not edit this line by hand -- a later release removes it once every extension that used it declares its fields.
  * `seconds`           : How often your station emits loop packets.
 LoopData weights its accumulator entries with it, and gives each packet an `interval` of `seconds / 60`.
 Get it right.  `2.0` is the